fabiodemartino/sdkFromOpenApi/README.md

 ## Using the Postman Collection
 Locate the Postman Collection:
-Inside the postman folder in this repository, you will find a Postman collection file named SDK Builder.postman_collection.json.
+Inside the Postman folder in this repository, you will find a Postman collection file named SDK Builder.postman_collection.json.

 Import the Collection into Postman:

 Open Postman.
 Click on "Import" in the top-left corner.
-Select the ProjectNameApi.postman_collection.json file from the postman folder and import it.
+Select the ProjectNameApi.postman_collection.json file from the Postman folder and import it.

 Select a file to upload into the API via Postman the files are located in the Assets folder